Having been hit by stingrays 4 separate times, I have become somewhat of a first-person authority on stingrays and stingray injuries.

 How to avoid stingray injuries:

-The wive’s tale of surfers (and many lifeguards) is that if you shuffle your feet, you’ll scare away the stingrays.
+The Internet, most surfers and many lifeguards all believe in and repeat an old wives’ tale: Namely that if you shuffle your feet, you’ll scare away the stingrays and prevent getting injured.

-Of the 4 times being hit by stingrays, I was shuffling my feet 3 out of 4 of those times.
+I know shuffling doesn’t work from personal experience.
+I’ve been hit by stingrays 4 times.
+I was shuffling my feet 3 out of 4 of those times.

-I would guess shuffling your feet is better than nothing, but let me tell you a better way to get stingrays away from you that actually works:
+I would guess shuffling your feet is better than nothing, but let me tell you a better avoidance behavior, one that I’ve actually witnessed working dozens of times.

 Stomping your feet does work.

 Quite often I dive for lobster in shallow areas.
 There are always stingrays out there.
 So I’ve seen this in person: